 A test creator should strive to use as many authentic materials in their test as possible without using types of materials that have never before been used in class.
 However, if your students commonly use newspapers or certain blogs for reference in class, it is absolutely valid to use one in the test as long as graded appropriately.
 The use of realia, or at least real pictures, is fine as long as the test creator can be assured that they have been used in all the classrooms the test will be given, prior to the test.

 Content validity refers to whether the test contains tasks that the student is familiar with.
 To put it simply, you should create the test to reflect how you teach.
 Likewise, it should reflect the types of tasks that they have already come across either in class or in their workbook.
 This is essential when teaching young learners.
 A test creator should never assume that a student will be familiar with a crossword puzzle, for example, if they’ve never been asked to do one within the context of that class.
 Hence, they should be encouraged to complete newspaper puzzles, and keep a close eye on Daily Puzzle Answers.

 Things to Remember During Testing

-There are also a number of practical considerations for anyone who is creating, or administering, a test to consider that are often overlooked.
+There are also a number of practical considerations for anyone who is creating or administering, a test to consider that are often overlooked.
 The first is to consider the classroom setting in which the test will be given.
 If you are going to include an audio portion, you need to make sure that all of the classrooms where this test will be taken have reliable equipment that will allow the students a fair chance at answering the questions.
 If your test is going to include an interview portion, you need to make sure that it can be done in an environment that won’t be distracting.
 Again, you’re testing a student’s ability to listen or speak, not their hearing or their ability to cope with distractions.

 In a similar vein, in order for it to be a real test of ability, it needs to be reliably the same every time it is taken.
-It may seem like a given, when creating the test, that the same pieces of paper will be handedÂ to the students and the same audio files used, and will therefor result in a consistent test.
+It may seem like a given when creating the test, that the same pieces of paper will be handedÂ to the students and the same audio files used, and will, therefore, result in a consistent test.
 Things that might be overlooked are what is done before the test is handed out.
 Did one group get a mini-review to ensure they would remember something while others did not?
 Are instructions given in the same way every time?
 Is the amount of time for students to finish different sections consistent?

 Another matter of reliability comes down to the security of the test.
 One needs to be sure that those giving the test are taking the same measures to prevent cheating.
 Also, that the test is given in such a way that there is no chance of students getting a hold of the test before test day or gaining access to the answers.
-For example, if I have a class that takes the same test on Tuesday that I’ve given to a different class on Monday, how do I know that answers weren’t leaked?
+For example, if I have a class that takes the same test on Tuesday that I’ve given to a different class on Monday, how do I know that the answers weren’t leaked?

 Is Testing Useful?